 Skip to content

-Home » EXCLUSIVE: AJ is not better, skill-wise, than Luis Ortiz – Evander Holyfield
+Home » Exclusive: AJ is not better, skill-wise, than Luis Ortiz – Holyfield

-EXCLUSIVE: AJ is not better, skill-wise, than Luis Ortiz – Evander Holyfield
+Exclusive: AJ is not better, skill-wise, than Luis Ortiz – Holyfield

 Heavyweight legend Evander Holyfield aired his views to WBN on this weekend’s massive heavyweight battle between Deontay Wilder and Luis Ortiz.

-Wilder and Ortiz collide in a rematch of what was a standout first meeting back in March of 2018.
+Wilder and Ortiz collide in a rematch of a standout first meeting in March of 2018.

 Ortiz rocked Wilder before running out of gas.
-‘The Bronze Bomber’ was able to get the Cuban out of there late on.
+‘The Bronze Bomber’ got the Cuban out of there late on.

-Discussing the fight, Holyfield is sure the pair can put on a good show once again.
+Discussing the fight, Holyfield is sure the pair can again put on a good show.

-In describing the pair, ‘The Real Deal’ made a comment comparing Ortiz to Briton Anthony Joshua.
+In describing the pair, ‘The Real Deal’ compared Ortiz to Briton Anthony Joshua.

 “Deontay is a very confident and serious guy,” Holyfield exclusively told World Boxing News.
 “I just don’t know if I’d have given Ortiz another fight.